remlov/GAE-Play-Store-app-version-proxy/README.md

     versionManager.checkVersion();
 }
 ```
-Where <b>myGaeProxyUrl</b> will point to your deployed proxy server.
+Where <b>http://myGaeProxyUrl.appspot.com</b> will point to your deployed proxy server.
 Caveat
 --
-As [WVersionManager](https://github.com/winsontan520/Android-WVersionManager) and other Android libraries generally use the <b>versionCode</b> and not the <b>versionName</b> and the only available metadata to scrape of the Play Store is the <b>versionName</b> I use the semantic versioning paradigm and use the PATCH value and match it to the <b>versionCode</b> eg:
+As [WVersionManager](https://github.com/winsontan520/Android-WVersionManager) and other Android version helper libraries generally use the <b>versionCode</b> and not the <b>versionName</b> and the only available metadata to scrape off the Play Store is the <b>versionName</b> I use the semantic versioning paradigm and use the PATCH value and match it to the <b>versionCode</b> eg:
 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"
     package="com.remlov.androidversionproxyexample"